Common Medications To Stop Drinking Alcohol

 Also known as Ativan, Lorazepam is a similar benzodiazepine to Diazepam.
 The difference between Diazepam and Lorazepam is that Lorazepam doesn’t stay in your body for as long.

-It works quickly, though, and studies show it is better for treating short-term anxiety, as well as those with a history of seizures.
+It works quickly, though, and studies show it is better for treating short-term anxiety, as well as for those with a history of seizures.
 It is less commonly used for alcohol withdrawal because of stronger sedation and Diazepam lasting longer.

 One of the best arguments for Diazepam over Lorazepam is that the longer-acting Diazepam creates a smoother experience during withdrawal.